Some Girls (Rachel Stevens song): Background and writing

 "Some Girls" was written by producer Richard X and songwriter Hannah Robinson.
 They spent several days working on the song, with girl group Girls Aloud in mind as potential performers.
 Warp Records and Simon Fuller of 19 Entertainment contacted Richard X by email to ask that he give the song to Geri Halliwell or Stevens, respectively, to record.
 He agreed to have Stevens record the song after Richard Curtis asked about using the song for Sport Relief 2004.
 Richard X later stated that he was surprised Sport Relief chose such a sexually suggestive song.
 The aftermath of the decision for Stevens to record the song became the subject of another song written by Richard X and Robinson, "Me Plus One", from Annie's 2004 album Anniemal.
 While recording with Stevens, Richard X decided to get spoken soundbites from her to make an extended version for the single's B-side.
 To fit the song's glam sound, he asked her questions about the Winter of Discontent, to which Stevens reacted with "bemusement and terror."

 The lyrics of "Some Girls" describe a pop singer's dreams of stardom.
 She performs fellatio on a man promising to make her a star.
 Richard X explained that he wanted to illustrate how the music industry treats people, so he and Robinson based some of the song's lines on anecdotes that they had heard.

-The song uses Richard X's "icy" synth-pop sound.
+According to AllMusic the song is "excellent electronic dance-pop", using Richard X's "icy" synth-pop sound.
 The synthesiser used was a Fairlight CMI Series IIx previously owned by pop group the Thompson Twins.
 It also features the German schaffel beat popularized by glam rock.
 Reviewers compared the song's glam-influenced sound to T. Rex's 1971 single "Hot Love" and the work of Adam Ant.
 They also noted similarities between "Some Girls" and the more recent electronic glam music on Goldfrapp's 2003 album Black Cherry, in particular the track "Strict Machine" to which "Some Girls" was described as "startlingly similar" by the Manchester Evening News.
 Goldfrapp had given X an unmixed copy of their song to remix only to reject his efforts; shortly thereafter he wrote the song for Stevens.